Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-The only sampled commit with no identifiable rationale component was \textit{JUnit4} commit \texttt{cec4a6b}\cite{junit4_commit_cec4a6b}.
-This was a minimal change affecting a single file and adding only TODO-style comments, with an empty commit message and no associated discussion artifacts.
-As a result, the available artifact set did not provide enough contextual information to recover any rationale component.
-This suggests that very small commits with sparse surrounding discussion may leave little explicit rationale trace.
+The only sampled commit with no identifiable rationale component was \textit{JUnit4} commit \texttt{cec4a6b}~\cite{junit4_commit_cec4a6b}.
+This was a change affecting a single code file and adding only TODO-style comments, with an empty commit message and no associated discussion artifacts.

 We believe \goal, \need, and \alternative are more frequently found because they are the components most naturally expressed in developer communication, such as commit messages, pull request descriptions, and issue discussions.
-By contrast, components such as \constraints, \dependency, \maturityStage, and \sideEffect are often left implicit unless they become especially salient during implementation or review.
-The JUnit4 commit\cite{junit4_commit_cec4a6b} with no identifiable rationale illustrates this pattern: because the change was minimal and accompanied by no descriptive message or discussion, even basic rationale components such as \goal were absent.
+In contrast, components such as \constraints, \dependency, \maturityStage, and \sideEffect are often left implicit unless they become especially salient during implementation or review.
+The JUnit4 commit~\cite{junit4_commit_cec4a6b} with no identifiable rationale illustrates this pattern: because the change was minimal and accompanied by no descriptive message or discussion, even basic rationale components such as \goal were absent.